GlowRock0/emergency_waitlist/README.md

      INSERT INTO patients (name, code, severity, wait_time) VALUES ('Hank Wilson', 'HW0', 2, 40);
      INSERT INTO wait_times (patient_id, time_in_queue, severity) VALUES (10, 40, 2);
      ```
+5. **Run The Application**
+    - Open cmd in the root directory of the assignment
+    - Type: `php -S localhost:4000`
+    - Open your browse and navigate to `http://localhost:4000/client/index.html`

+## Overview

+The Hospital Triage System is a web application designed to help staff and patients understand emergency room wait times.
+The application provides two interfaces:
+1. **Patient Interface**: Allows patients to check their approximate wait time using their name and 3-letter code.
+2. **Admin Dashboard**: Allows administrators to view a full list of patients with their wait times and codes.

+## Project Structure

+- `./client/`: Contains front-end code for the patient and admin interfaces.
+  - `index.html`: Homepage with navigation to patient and admin interfaces.
+  - `patient.html`: Patient interface for checking wait times.
+  - `admin.html`: Admin dashboard for viewing patient list.
+  - `styles.css`: Styles for the patient interface.
+  - `admin.css`: Styles for the admin dashboard.
+  - `app.js`: JavaScript for handling patient interface interactions.
+  - `admin.js`: JavaScript for handling admin dashboard interactions.

+- `./public/`: Contains back-end code and database interaction scripts.
+  - `db.php`: Database connection configuration.
+  - `patient.php`: PHP script for handling patient wait time requests.
+  - `admin.php`: PHP script for fetching the list of patients.

 ## User Documentation

 ### Patient Interface